dublado/csabapalfi.github.io/_posts/2013-03-02-pragmatic-web-api-design.md

 It's mainly addressed to companies building public APIs but lot of the sections are also relevant for internal APIs.
 They highlight good and bad examples from public APIs by companies like Facebook and Twitter.

-Let me recollect the essence of the Apigee Web Api Design ebook here but please feel free to grab the original ebook for more deatils and the examples.
+Let me recollect the essence of the Apigee Web Api Design ebook here but please feel free to grab the original ebook for more details and the examples.

 ## Introduction

-* public API design key perfomance metric: how quickly developers can get up to speed and start enjoying success using your API
+* public API design key performance metric: how quickly developers can get up to speed and start enjoying success using your API
 * API Craft Google Group is a good resource
 * pragmatic and not dogmatic REST (RESTafarians)